 To find out what restrictions you must follow and the steps Victoria is taking to reopen, please visit the current restrictions page.

 Yes.
-All Victorians must wear a face covering when they leave home, no matter where they live.
+All Victorians must wear a fitted face mask that covers the nose and mouth when they leave home, no matter where they live.

-Wearing a face covering provides an additional physical barrier and helps to reduce community transmission.
-For more information about wearing a face covering, visit the Face coverings: whole of Victoria page.
+Wearing a fitted face mask provides an additional physical barrier and helps to reduce community transmission.
+For more information visit the face masks: Whole of Victoria page.

 Can Sorry Business/Sad News still take place?